-You can contact the International Office of the School of Engineering for a first consultation regarding the subject studying abroad including exchange programmes of different departments.
+You can also apply for the exchange programs managed by the Faculty of Engineering.
+Please contact the International Office of the Faculty of Engineering for a first consultation regarding these options.

 - Research the websites of the host university to decide on your preferred country and city.
 Inform yourself especially on the lecture offer of the host university.

-- Only for the Erasmus+ programme: After a successful nomination by the programme representative you will be contacted by the Central Office for International Affairs (RIA) to discuss further formalities concerning the ERASMUS scholarship you are entitled to (an additional application is not needed) and the organization of your stay abroad.
-This includes the issuing of an ERASMUS Learning Agreement – do not mistake it for the Learning Agreement for the accreditation of academic achievements or similar!
+- Only for the Erasmus+ program: After successful nomination by the program representative, you will be contacted by FAU’s Central Office for International Affairs and receive further information on formalities concerning the Erasmus scholarship you are entitled to (an additional application for the Erasmus scholarship is not needed, it is assigned to you automatically with the Erasmus nomination) and the organization of your stay abroad.
+This includes filling in a Digital Learning Agreement via the online mobility portal.

 - Your accreditation representative uses your excel sheet as the basis to communicate with the module´s responsible professor and determine whether the achievement from the foreign university can be accredited.
 Be prepared to potentially provide additional information or documents on the lecture from your host university if required.

 - The accreditation representative will send the completed Learning Agreement to the student and simultaneously archive the document at the Study Service Center.
-This serves as a guarantee for students that their achievement is accredited after their retun.
+This serves as a guarantee for students that their achievement is accredited after their return.

 - For questions concerning the accreditation (e.g. changing the Learning Agreement for the accreditation of academic achievements), please contact your accreditation representative!